ironcamel/postmail/README.md

 # Usage

-Edit the config.yml file to configure you Stomp server and SMTP server settings.
+Edit the config.yml file to configure your Stomp message broker and SMTP server settings.

 Start the server: